Indicator 3: Promptness of Submitting the First Supplemental Reports

 This indicator reflects the individual and combined performance of about 180 insurers with respect to their promptness of submitting First Supplementary Reports to the Department.
 These insurers account for over 90% of the claims submitted.
 The benchmark for training purposes is that 80% of all required First Supplementary Reports be submitted to the Department timely.
 Data is updated quarterly.

 Explanatory Comments for Current Indicator:

-Group A - Large Insurers (400 claims or more per year)
+Group A - Large Insurers (400 or more paid claims in the previous calendar year)

 Group B - Medium Size Insurers (less than 400 but at least 65 paid claims in the previous calendar year)

 Group C - Small Size Insurers (less than 65 paid claims in the previous year, but at least 65 claims in the previous three-year period)